Kylar182/WGU-C-971/README.md

 # WGU-Mobile Application Development Using C# – C-971

+### Dev Note

 This is a mobile app using Xamarin Forms as per the requirements of the course.
 See the attached pdf (PA-C971-Requirements.pdf) for full requirements.
+Due to the plugin / nuget restrictions of the course I have opted for a simple solution using the sqlite-net-pcl as requested by my instructor.
+I have also added Xamarin.Android.Support.v4 Library to the Android project because it's not actually possibly to run without it due to the restrictions of the Xam.Plugins.Notifier Library were instructed to use.
+Under normal circumstances I would use Entity Framework's SQLite libraries, System Component Model Data Annotations for Validation, etc.
+Considering the timing, I would have also much preferred to use .Net MAUI over Xamarin.

 ## Introduction